-All of our named executive officers, except for Dr. Agarwal following his last day of employment, are eligible to participate in our employee benefit plans, including our 401(k) plan, our medical, dental, vision, short- and long-term disability, and group life insurance plans, and participate in our 2021 Employee Stock Purchase Plan (ESPP), in each case on the same basis as our other employees, including, effective January 1, 2022, the matching contributions provided under our 401(k) plan.
-Our 401(k) plan provides that each participant may contribute up to 100% of such participant's pre-tax compensation, up to a statutory limit of \$20,500 in 2022 and \$22,500 in 2023.
-Participants who are at least 50 years old can also make "catch-up" contributions of an additional \$6,500 above the statutory limit in 2022 and an additional \$7,500 above the statutory limit in 2023.
+All of our named executive officers, except for Dr. Williams, are, and Dr. Williams was, through the Termination Date, eligible to participate in our employee benefit plans, including our 401(k) plan, our medical, dental, vision, short- and long-term disability, and group life insurance plans, and our 2021 Employee Stock Purchase Plan (ESPP), in each case on the same basis as our other employees.
+Our 401(k) plan provides that each participant may contribute up to 100% of such participant's pre-tax compensation, up to a statutory limit of \$22,500 in 2023 and \$23,000 in 2024.
+Participants who are at least 50 years old can also make "catch-up" contributions of an additional \$7,500 above the statutory limit in 2023 and 2024.
 Effective January 1, 2022, we began providing a company match equal to 100% of the amount contributed by an employee, up to a maximum amount of \$4,000 per year, and we pay all company matches in cash.
-We began paying the company match amounts payable in 2022 to our employees, including our named executive officers, as of April 1, 2022, and included a true-up of any amounts that would have otherwise been paid as a company match from January 1 through March 31, 2022.
 Our 401(k) plan also permits us to make discretionary contributions, subject to established limits and a vesting schedule.
 To date, we have not made any discretionary contributions to the plan on behalf of participating employees.
 Our compensation committee periodically reviews the levels of benefits provided to our executive officers to ensure they remain reasonable and consistent with its compensation philosophy.